isomerpages/pa-cdcnw/_programmes/Sustainable/North West Sustainability Festival.md

 For 2025, get ready to learn how to recycle and upcycle everyday household items through our upcoming **FREE** workshops and activities.
 Stay tuned for an immersive experience that will deepen your knowledge and inspire action!

+Corporates or community organisations who are interested to partner us for this festival, please email [northwestcdc\@pa.gov.sg](mailto:northwestcdc_@pa.gov.sg "mailto:northwestcdc_pa.gov.sg") for more information.